 For best effect, listen with the lights out (or low) with headphones on.
 Want more light?
 Try it out while doing some Halloween reading this month.

 I’ve done a couple of videos using Halloween Soundscape, the most recent of which is “The Monster Lives”.
 I had Frankenstein in mind when I created the music, but a couple of months ago I shot some great “sea monster” footage and I thought the title (and music) would work just as well for a sea monster.

 If you like Halloween Soundscape, I’d appreciate you passing a link to the album along to your friends and writing a review in your favorite online music store.
-It’s available from iTunes, Amazon mp3, Napster, Rhapsody and mySpace Music.
+It’s available from iTunes, Amazon mp3, and other online stores.
 You can click right through, straight to the album.
 Enjoy! 😀